sndrs/storage-consent/README.md

 PoC approaches to only allow certain keys to be used to store data in the browser.

+See the tests or the console in the [demo page](https://sndrs.github.io/storage-consent/) for examples.

 -   [ ] Cookies
 -   [x] `localStorage`
 -   [x] `sessionStorage`